stylelint/stylelint-demo/README.md

 ## Deployment

-Commits to `master` will be tested by [GitHub Actions](https://github.com/stylelint/stylelint-demo/actions).
+Commits to `main` will be tested by [GitHub Actions](https://github.com/stylelint/stylelint-demo/actions).
 Successful builds will automatically be deployed to [https://stylelint-demo.herokuapp.com/](https://stylelint-demo.herokuapp.com/).